tramduong/Data-Science-Portfolio/RestaurantApp/README.md

 + **Click Me**: [NYC Fast Food Restaurant Chains](https://ttd2111.shinyapps.io/NYCRestaurants/)

-+ **Project summary**: Our app provides users with nutrition information for fast food chain restaurants in NYC.
++ **Project summary**: The app provides users with nutrition information for fast food chain restaurants in NYC.
 Users can choose restaurants based on location and compare menu items.

 + **Goal**:
 Inspired by how nutritional values affect human health, we aim to develop an App using R shiny to visualize the most common nutrients and the menu information of the top national restaurant chains,